oroinc/documentation/crm/user_guide/business_intelligence/business_intelligence_filters.rst

 Data Audit
 ----------

 The **Data audit** filter specifies a rule for the record changes recorded in the system.
-Only records that meet the condition will be selected.
+Only the records that meet the condition will be selected.

 To define the data audit setting: